Yandex Cloud

 Delegate the domain nameDelegate the domain name

 Delegation is the transfer of authority from the registrar's servers to yours.
-For a domain, NS resource records are created (ns1.yandexcloud.net and ns2.yandexcloud.net).
+For a domain, NS resource records (ns1.yandexcloud.net and ns2.yandexcloud.net) are created.

 To delegate a domain, specify its DNS servers in the registrar's account.

 Delegation does not take effect immediately.
-It usually takes up to 24 hours (86,400 seconds) for internet service providers to update records.
+Internet provider servers normally update records within 24 hours (86,400 seconds).
 This depends on the TTL value which specifies how long domain records are cached.

 You can check domain delegation using Whois or the dig utility: